orkes-io/docs/docs/reference-docs/operators/dynamic-fork.md

 <details><summary>Running Sub Workflows using Dynamic Fork</summary>
 <p>
-Run a sub-workflow for each of the inputs provided
+Run a sub-workflow for each of the inputs provided.

 | Attribute               | Description                                               |
 | ----------------------- | --------------------------------------------------------- |